curiousoffice/playbook/README.rst

 simplicity and visibility.

 - **Adaptability**: The team's ability to quickly adapt to unexpected changes
-- **Integration**: Team and client are involved in the project
+- **Integration**: Team and client are actively involved in the project
 - **Predictability**: Estimated tasks were completed on time
 - **Satisfaction**: Team, client, and stake holders are happy
 - **Simplicity**: Doing only what is needed every time
 - **Visibility**: The team is traceable and all documents and resources are accessible.
-The team proactively documents and informs to keep everyone on the same page
+The team proactively communicates to keep everyone on the same page

 Security Squad
 --------------